How to Transfer LLC Ownership in South Dakota: 2025 Updates

 5. LLC owners want to sell the business off to someone else

 These are some of the common reasons why an LLC ownership gets transferred in South Dakota.
-Transferring LLC ownership requires a comprehensive operating agreement.
+Transferring LLC ownership requires a comprehensive LLC operating agreement in South Dakota.
 This is an internal document every LLC should have at the time of formation.

 The Role of South Dakota Operating Agreement in LLC Ownership Transfer